domschl/torch-transformer-poet/README.md

 ## History

+* 2023-02-01: Allow interchange of models between Colab/Nvidia and Apple MPS
 * 2023-01-25: HTML output with source markup, philosopher's lib added.
 * 2023-01-22: use temperature for sampling
 * 2023-01-21: ml-indie-tools 0.4.2 basis for pytorch GPT tests on all platforms.